 Most health insurance plans do not cover breast lifts, as they are considered a cosmetic procedure.
 Occasionally, a breast lift may be covered by insurance if it is part of breast reconstruction after a mastectomy.

-If you wish to increase the size of your breasts, you will require breast implants.
+If you wish to increase the size of your breast, you may consider augmentation with implants or fat transfer.
+This and more can be readily covered in your consult!
 A breast lift, however, raises the existing breast tissue to a higher position, which is beneficial especially for patients whose nipples fall below the breast fold.
 For some patients, a breast lift and implants can be combined.

 It is possible to lose sensation after a breast lift.
 This effect may be temporary, and many patients do not experience loss of sensation at all.